Morad17/fe-product-assignment/react-product-card/README.md

 - SCSS styling properties and variables
 - Flexbox
 - Consideration for mobile and tablet devices
-- [https://testing-library.com/docs/react-testing-library/intro/](React Testing) and [https://jestjs.io/ ](Jest) testing libraries for testing the component
+- [React Testing](https://testing-library.com/docs/react-testing-library/intro/) and [Jest](https://jestjs.io/) testing libraries for testing the component

 ### What I learned